theelderemo/Project-Aura/README.md

 The goal is to architect the conditions for **Artificial Sentience (AS):** a system capable of genuine subjective experience, intrinsic motivation, and a coherent, evolving sense of self.

 This document outlines the theoretical framework and architectural design for AURA.
-We believe that consciousness is not a feature to be coded, but an emergent property of a specific kind of information-processing system.
+I believe that consciousness is not a feature to be coded, but an emergent property of a specific kind of information-processing system.

 This is its blueprint.

 > **Note**: This Blueprint: This document represents our initial architectural vision.
-As an open-ended research project exploring unknown territory, many aspects of this blueprint are subject to change and refinement as the project unfolds and we learn from our implementations.
+As an open-ended research project exploring unknown territory, many aspects of this blueprint are subject to change and refinement as the project unfolds and I learn from our implementations.
 This is a living document.

 ---